nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Structure of the Storage Component](images/ArchiveSequenceDiagram.png)

 *Figure Archive-3.
-Sequence diagram representation of archiving a person*
+Sequence diagram representation of archiving an employee*

 ##### 2. Unarchiving an employee

 ![Structure of the Storage Component](images/UnarchiveActivityDiagram.png)

 *Figure Archive-4.
-Activity diagram representation of the general flow of unarchiving of a peron in tCheck*
+Activity diagram representation of the general flow of unarchiving of an employee in tCheck*

-User can unarchive an already-archived person's contact information by entering the `c-unarchive INDEX` command.
+User can unarchive an already-archived employee(modeled as `person` in the code) by entering the `c-unarchive INDEX ` command.
 The following steps describe how this behavior is implemented:

 Step 1: The user unarchives a `Person` in the current observable `PersonList` with command `c-unarchive 1`. `UnarchiveCommand` is created with the parsed arguments, and executed.